 Biofouling and greenhouse gas (GHG) emissions from ships

 Biofouling on ships' hulls increases hull surface roughness, which in turn increases frictional resistance and ultimately increases fuel consumption and total GHG emissions.
-The penalty in fuel consumption can vary significantly due to a wide range of technical and operational parameters, but it may be in the order of 2% to 12% for a ship with a modestly fouled hull (refer to chart from Townsin et al, 1986).
+The penalty in fuel consumption can vary significantly due to a wide range of technical and operational parameters.
+For this purpose and to give a better understanding on the subject, the , but it may be in the order of 2% to 12% for a ship with a modestly fouled hull (refer to chart from Townsin et al, 1986).

 Reduction of GHG emissions from ships through biofouling management